dsld: A Socially Relevant Tool for Teaching Statistics: Discussion

+Machine learning (ML) is becoming increasingly popular in statistics courses to help students analyze complex data patterns and create predictive models.
+Learning ML techniques, especially with considerations over social fairness, can help students understand how to build models that not only perform well but also address issues like bias and inequality in real-world applications.

-In predicting $Y$ from $X$, one may wish to avoid or limit the influence of $S$.
-For example, in evaluating an application for a mortgage, we hope that our assessment does not discriminate against women or minorities.
+The goal of ``fair'' machine learning is as follows: in predicting $Y$ from $X$, we want to minimize the influence of any sensitive variables $S$ \citep{oneto2020fairness}.
+In evaluating an application for a mortgage, we hope that our assessment will not discriminate against women or minorities.
 Such issues have been the subject of intensive research in recent years.
-There is even a conference devoted to this effort, the \emph{ACM Conference on Fairness, Accountability, and Transparency} (ACM FAccT).
-Here, we present some of \texttt{dsld}'s capabilities in this regard.
+There is even a conference dedicated to this effort, the \emph{ACM Conference on Fairness, Accountability, and Transparency} (ACM FAccT).
+In this section, we present a brief overview of fairness in ML and some of \texttt{dsld}'s capabilities in this regard.

-The ``Hello World'' example for this area of research involves the COMPAS (Correctional Offender Management Profiling for Alternative Sanctions) algorithm developed by Northpointe, a commercial entity.
-The algorithm was designed to predict a defendant's likelihood of recidivism, thus aiding judges in determining sentences.
-Note that, as a commercial product, the algorithm is a ``black-box,'' of completely unknown details.
-The algorithm has faced criticism following an investigation by the publication \emph{ProPublica}, which suggested that the algorithm exhibited bias against Black defendants \citep{propublica1}.
-Northpointe has contested these findings, arguing that \emph{ProPublica}'s analysis is flawed. \emph{ProPublica} has issued a rejoinder, but in any case, the debate over COMPAS underscores the critical need to address fairness.
+The ``Hello World'' example for this realm of research involves the COMPAS (Correctional Offender Management Profiling for Alternative Sanctions) algorithm developed by Northpointe, a commercial entity.
+The algorithm was designed to predict a defendant's likelihood of recidivism and aid judges in sentencing decisions.
+Note that, as a commercial product, the algorithm is a ``black-box," of completely unknown details.

-Beyond the legal system, predictive methods have rapidly expanded into various commercial applications in recent years, including cybersecurity, healthcare, and e-commerce \citep{Sarker2019intro}.
-These models play a pivotal role in decision-making processes with significant consumer impact.
-This rise has highlighted concerns about algorithmic fairness in predictive methods \citep{Wehner2020intro, Zhisheng2023intro}.

-Broadly speaking, ``fairness'' in this context refers to minimizing the influence of sensitive attributes (e.g., race, gender, religion, etc.) on an algorithm's predictions \citep{oneto2020fairness}.
+The algorithm faced criticism following an investigation by the publication \emph{ProPublica}, which claimed that the algorithm exhibited bias against Black defendants \citep{propublica1}.
+Northpointe contested these findings, arguing that \emph{ProPublica}'s analysis was flawed. \emph{ProPublica} has issued a rejoinder, but in any case, the debate over COMPAS underscores the critical need to address algorithmic fairness.